estmaia1/hello-world/README.md

 Hello!

-I'm trying github for the first time, and I'm finding everything very awesome!
+I'm trying github for the first time, and I'm finding everything very awesome!!